Jarred Kelenic Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in the league.
+- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in MLB.

-- The Athletics have a 7.53 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 7.45 team ERA that ranks last among all league pitching staffs.

-- Sears (0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.
+- Rucinski (0-1) takes the mound for the Athletics to make his second start this season.

-- The left-hander's most recent time out was on Thursday against the Los Angeles Angels, when he threw 4 1/3 innings, surrendering six earned runs while giving up six hits.
+- In his most recent time out on Saturday, the right-hander tossed 5 2/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering 11 hits.

-- In five games this season, the 27-year-old has put up a 6.23 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.